Module 1 Exercises

 - git is a program that keeps snapshots of the contents of a designated folder; it watches for 'difs' or differences between one snapshot and the next.
 You 'commit' these snapshots to a repository, which lives on your computer (it's just a folder).

-- Github is a webservice that allows you to share those repositories, and to keep track of those versions online, and what's more, to share the repositories and files with multiple collaborators, and keep everyone's changes straight!
-There are other services that work like Github; Github is just one of the better known services.
-You can browse Github repositories for code that solves a particular problem for you, software, and data.
+- GitHub is a webservice that allows you to share those repositories, and to keep track of those versions online, and what's more, to share the repositories and files with multiple collaborators, and keep everyone's changes straight!
+There are other services that work like GitHub, such as Bitbucket.
+GitHub is just one of the better known services.
+You can browse GitHub repositories for code that solves a particular problem for you, software, and data.

 hist3814o.
 Click on the